MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobjectex-gettext-.md

 ---
-Description: 'Returns an XML representation of an object or instance.
-The text file is formatted in the XML format specified as shown in WbemObjectTextFormatEnum.'
+Description: Returns an XML representation of an object or instance.
+The text file is formatted in the XML format specified as shown in WbemObjectTextFormatEnum.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '98961d94-8360-4ed7-b1b1-20b4fca45d45'
+ms.assetid: 98961d94-8360-4ed7-b1b1-20b4fca45d45
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemObjectEx.GetText\_ method'
+title: SWbemObjectEx.GetText\_ method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemObjectEx.GetText\_ method

 The **GetText\_** method of the [**SWbemObjectEx**](swbemobjectex.md) object returns an XML representation of an object or instance.
-The text file is formatted in the XML format specified as shown in [**WbemObjectTextFormatEnum**](wbemobjecttextformatenum.md).
+The text file is formatted in the XML format specified as shown in [**WbemObjectTextFormatEnum**](/windows/win32/Wbemdisp/ne-wbemdisp-wbemobjecttextformatenum?branch=master).

 For an explanation of this syntax, see [Document Conventions for the Scripting API](document-conventions-for-the-scripting-api.md).